 #3 – Liquidity Risk

-While most hybrid securities are traded through an exchange or a broker, their trading volumes can differ exponentially based on their respective demand and supply.
-This can create further uncertainty around liquidityUncertainty Around LiquidityLiquidity is the ease of converting assets or securities into cash. and increase that particular security.
+Most hybrid securities list trade through an exchange or a broker.
+However, their trading volumes can differ exponentially based on their respective demand and supply.
+It can create further uncertainty around liquidityUncertainty Around LiquidityLiquidity is the ease of converting assets or securities into cash. and increase that particular security risk level.

 #3 – Unsecured

 As we have discussed so far, hybrid securities are generally debt instrumentsDebt InstrumentsDebt instruments provide finance for the company's growth, investments, and future planning and agree to repay the same within the stipulated time.
 Long-term instruments include debentures, bonds, GDRs from foreign investors.
 Short-term instruments include working capital loans, short-term loans. with an added feature of equity components.
-These securities are generally unsecured and are usually not secured against the company’s assets.
-That means secured, and other senior issues will have precedence over hybrids, if the company goes into repayment procedure or worse, into bankruptcy.
+These securities are generally unsecured and usually not secured against the company’s assets.
+That means secured, and other senior issues will have precedence over hybrids if the company goes into repayment procedure or, worse, into bankruptcy.
 They’re also ranked lower in the event of repayment being triggered.

 #4 – Prepayment Risk